Key Ideas about this Work of Art

-Each of these three images is stunning in their own right, with the personality of each sitter shining through.
 Muholi works with their subjects to craft the image, either in a studio setting or in the “wild,” allowing each person to choose their wardrobe, stance, and position.
-Some, like Bongiwe ‘Twana’ Kunene, Kwanele South, Katlehong, Johannesburg, 2012 present a sitter whose gaze is more confrontational; in comparison, Mbali Zulu, KwaThema, Springs, Johannesburg, 2010 and Amanda Mapuma, Vredehoek, Cape Town, 2011 are thoughtful and more vulnerable.
-The artist’s choice to use only black-and-white images quite purposeful, as it was done to “create a sense of timelessness—a sense that we’ve been here before, but we’re looking at human beings who have never before had an opportunity to be seen.”
-They note clearly, too, that their work does not represent the black queer community of other African countries, but just their native South Africa.
+Some of Muholi’s photographs, including this one, present a sitter whose gaze is more confrontational.
+The subjects of Mbali Zulu, KwaThema, Springs, Johannesburg, 2010 and Amanda Mapuma, Vredehoek, Cape Town, 2011 appear thoughtful and more vulnerable.
+The artist’s choice to use only black-and-white images is intentional, to “create a sense of timelessness—a sense that we’ve been here before, but we’re looking at human beings who have never before had an opportunity to be seen.”
+Muholi notes that their work does not represent the black queer community of other African countries; it is specific to their native South Africa.
 With this series, they give voices to the voiceless in South Africa.
 The portraits are forms of activism, gestures of defiance and the hope of self-acceptance by society.